 Keep on Top of Your Payments

 Whether it's due to a dip in income, a stint of unemployment or an unexpected pop-up expense, even the best financial plans go off the rails sometimes.
-(Hello, emergency fund!)
-While it may be tempting to skip a student loan payment here and there, doing so comes with consequences.

 "Falling behind on your payments will definitely impact your credit rating," says Terrence Banks, a certified student loan counselor with ClearPoint Credit Counseling.
-"It may not be as immediate as when you default on a credit card payment, but make no mistake—staying current on your payments is an absolute must.
+"It may not be as immediate as when you default on a credit card payment, but make no mistake — staying current on your payments is an absolute must.
 After 30 days, [lenders] will start calling and putting pressure on you, just like any other collection company."